tweag/monad-bayes/docs/source/usage.md

   Int ->
   Sequential m a ->
   m a
-sis f k = finish . composeCopies k (advance . hoistFirst f)
+sequentially f k = finish . composeCopies k (advance . hoistFirst f)
 ```

-in Control.Monad.Bayes.Sequential.
-You provide a natural transformation in the underlying monad `m`, and `sis` applies that natural transformation at each point of conditioning in your program.
-The main use case is in defining `smc`, below, but here is a nice alternative use case:
+in `Control.Monad.Bayes.Sequential.Coroutine`.
+You provide a natural transformation in the underlying monad `m`, and `sequentially` applies that natural transformation at each point of conditioning in your program.
+The main use case is in defining `smc`, below, but here is a nice didactic use case:

 Consider the program: